KristianLyng/varnishfoo/chapter-2.rst

 Tools: A web server
 -------------------

-This one is a bit obvious, and regardless of what example is used in a book, it's the wrong one.
-So we'll just pick one: Apache.
+Regardless of what web server is picked as an example in this book, it's the wrong one.
+So the first on an alphabetical list was chosen: Apache.

-You can do the same with any half-decent web server, but what you want is a web server where you can easily modify response headers to some degree.
+Any decent web server will do what you need.
+What you want is a web server where you can easily modify response headers.
 If you are comfortable doing that with NodeJS or some other slightly more modern tool than Apache, then go ahead.
 If you really don't care and just want a test environment, then keep reading.
 To save some time, these examples are oriented around Debian and/or Ubuntu-systems, but largely apply to any modern GNU/Linux distribution (and other UNIX-like systems).

 Note that commands that start with ``#`` are executed as root, while commands starting with ``$`` can be run as a regular user.
 This means you